IBM/ibm-block-csi-driver/Documentation/csi_ug_config_create_storageclasses.md

         **Note:** For IBM DS8000 Family, the maximum prefix length is five characters.The maximum prefix length for other systems is 20 characters.

-        color:blue;For storage systems using Spectrum Virtualize, the CSI\_ prefix is added as default if not specified by the user.
+        For storage systems using Spectrum Virtualize, the CSI\_ prefix is added as default if not specified by the user.

     ```screen
     kind: StorageClass